Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 with \(d_{\mathcal{M}}\) the geodesic metric induced by \(\mathcal{E}\).
 Consequently, the attention weights correspond to a heat kernel on \(\mathcal{M}\) \cite{chen2023primal}:

 and the self-attention operator acts as a diffusion process \cite{lafferty2005diffusion}:

 where \(f(i)\) denotes the feature at point \(i\) on \(\mathcal{M}\), and \(\Delta_{\mathcal{M}}\) is the associated Laplace-Beltrami operator \cite{lafferty2005diffusion}.
 This formulation introduces a geometric inductive bias through \(\mathcal{E}\), implicitly regularizing self-attention without modifying its parametric form.
+By keeping the embedding faithful to the original pixel-space relationships, the self-attention operator respects the intrinsic geometry of the background manifold, preventing overfitting to target-specific patterns.

-\textbf{Detail of the proposed Locally Subspace Embedding module}.
-To incorporate third- and fourth- low-rank tensor priors, we propose the LSE module, consisting of two complementary branches: a 3D patch branch and a 2D patch construction branch.
-Such a dual-branch design not only captures different priors but also encourages a richer manifold embedding space for the self-attention mechanism.
+\textbf{Implementation Details.} The dual-branch design described below realizes this structure-preserving tokenization strategy by embedding complementary low-rank priors without distorting the original relationships among pixels.
 Specifically, the 3D patch branch approximates the fourth-order tensor patch construction described in Eq.~\eqref{Eq:patch}, thereby embedding local spatial-temporal structures into a compact representation, processes the input feature map $\mathbf{X} \in \mathbb{R}^{B \times C \times T \times H \times W}$ as follow: